level-1-dao/level-1-dao/Mission.md

 - **Cooperative:**
 Our focus is on the success of the collective.
 This means we do not have benchmarks, "leader"boards, tests, quizes or grades.
 We stay away from comparisons and use our energy towards celebrating where we are in this moment.

-* It might be surprising that we don't have quizes.
 We find polls and reflection prompts celebrate the feelings of those on the learning journey which helps learners learn from each other and provides improved learning outcomes over right/wrong test formats.

 - **Accessible:**
 Level1 works towards being a space that all can be their best selves in.